 Beached Whale

 For dinner, we headed next door the Beached Whale restaurant.
 I wouldn’t say it was outstanding, but it was decent enough.
-It was really busy and to be fair, options in town are limited!
+It was really busy, and to be fair, options in town are limited!
 For an afternoon drink with a view of the ocean, try Kai Restaurant & Bar. there is also one vegetarian place called The Views, as part of an Eco Resort.

 Looking for more New Zealand Itineraries and Things to See & Do?